jonathanHuwP/CrystalGrowthTracker/README.md

 `conda remove --name CGT --all`

-## DOXYGEN DOCUMENTATION
+### Development and Doxygen Documentation

-The software is documented with doxygen, to build the documentation you will have to add Doxygen to your enviroment
+The software is documented with doxygen, to build the documentation you will have to install and avtivate the development enviroment.

+`conda env create -f environment_CGT_DEV.yml`

-`conda install doxygen`
+`conda activate cgt`

 Then, in the CrystalGrowthTracker direcory, run the command: